GlimmerLabs/coa-aoc/Lesson01-YourFirstProcessingPrograms/your-first-processing-programs.md

     float x = 1.0;

-The `float` indicates that it's a real number (something computer scientists and computer programmers refer to as a "floating point" number, to contrast them with whole numbers, which don't have decimal points).
+The `float` indicates that it's a number.
+(Well, more precisely, it's a real number.
+We use the word `float` because it's really something computer scientists and computer programmers refer to as a "floating point" number, to contrast them with whole numbers, which don't have decimal points and to indicate how they are likely represented inside the computer).
 We can also write `int` for integers (whole numbers), and some other things for other kinds of values.

 In the second part of the program, you indicate how your Processing should set up the environment (e.g., the window size) by writing the following